 Organic food is becoming more popular and profitable and some of the large-scale conventional farmers have taken notice.
-Many have started organic divisions eager to cash in on the demand, but beware, they may not be as committed to organic practices as small, local and family-run organic farms.
+Many large-scale farmers, eager to cash in on the demand, have started organic divisions.
+But beware, they may not be as committed to organic practices as small, local, and family-run organic farms.
 A philosophical commitment to organic farming coupled with years of experience can translate to healthier and more nutritious food.

 When did you get your USDA organic certification?

 It takes about three years to get USDA organic certification.
 If your farmer is in the process of getting certification or has received it very recently, they may be in organic farming just to catch a trend.

 Most farmers will display their certification at the market.
 If you don’t see it, ask for the paperwork from their certifying agent.
 For example, in California it’s the California Certified Organic Farmers (CCOF).